saraferreirascf/Automatic-connection-test/README.md

 ## With phantom.js:

-On the command line, it prints the test result and an image with the connection test results page is created (result.png).
+On command line, it prints the test result and an image with the connection test results page is created (result.png).

 1. Download phantom.js
     > https://phantomjs.org/download.html